cpond8/weathertunes/README.md

    - Verify that imports are correct

 4. **Build Errors**
-   - Check for syntax errors
+   - Check for syntax errors (watch out for brackets and implicit semicolons!)
-   - Verify all imports are correct
+   - *Really* verify all imports are correct
    - Make sure all required dependencies are installed

-### Next Steps

-After setting up your development environment:

-1. **Explore the Codebase**
-   - Read through the project structure
-   - Understand the component hierarchy
-   - Review the routing setup

-2. **Start Developing**
-   - Make small changes to test your setup
-   - Add new components
-   - Modify existing features

-3. **Learn More**
-   - Read the React documentation
-   - Study TypeScript basics
-   - Learn about Tailwind CSS
-   - Understand Vite's features

 ---

-## Project Structure Overview
+## Project Structure

 ```
 weathertunes/